marif1901/Offline-Signature-Verification/ReadMe.txt

-Work done in 7th sem and 8th sem are kept separately under two separate folders "7th sem" and "8th sem" For 7th sem works:
+Work done in Version1 and Version2 are kept separately under two separate folders "Version1" and "Version2" For Version1 works:

-1)go to 7th sem folder
+1)go to Version1 folder
 Two main fetaures were used : a)F1 & F2 , b) Grid
 for F1_F2
 2)go to "Histogram_F1_F2" folder